everx-labs/samples/cpp/README.md

 ## Contract in C++

 A contract in C++ might be written using any C++ standard supported by Clang-7.
 So a developer could use most of the features available in the most recent C++17 standard.
-Hovewer since blochain is the domain, C++ was not initially intended for a contract has some limitations:
+However since blockchain is the domain, C++ was not initially intended for contracts and has some limitations:
 - All the arithmetic is 257-bits wide, sizeof(char) == sizeof(<any other numeric type>) == 1 byte == 257 bits.
 - TVM doesn't support float point arithmetic, so compilation of a contract utilizing float or double type might end up with an internal compiler error.
 - TVM has very poor performance when emulating pointers to functions, so a program which _after optimization_ still has calls by a pointer will not compile.
 So we strongly recommend to use coding style which could be characterized as C with classes and templates with several exceptions that are shown in the examples from this repository.